 HISTORY OF THE WPIAL

-The Western Pennsylvania Interscholastic Athletic League (WPIAL) was founded in 1906 by a small group of educators who recognized the need to provide a set of eligibility rules and regulations in order to insure a level playing field for interscholastic athletic competition among the schools in Western Pennsylvania.
+The Western Pennsylvania Interscholastic Athletic League (WPIAL) was founded in 1906 by a small group of educators who recognized the need to provide a set of eligibility rules and regulations in order to ensure a level playing field for interscholastic athletic competition among the schools in Western Pennsylvania.
 The first impetus for such a League arose as early as 1903 when indeed it was an extraordinary institution that was solely represented by pupils of that school.
 The lack of scholastic requirements permitted the schools of that day to hire the best players in the vicinity, outfit them in high school uniforms and stack them against each other in grim battles.
 Representatives of Allegheny Prep, Pittsburgh, Central High School and Shady Side Academy initiated the effort in the early stages.
 But it was not until E. W. Rynearson of Pittsburgh Fifth Avenue became involved in 1906 that the first set of eligibility rules were drawn with the help of Headmaster Jones of Allegheny Prep and W. R. Crabbe of Shady Side Academy.

 The work of the League was not finished at that point because the job of enforcement of these new rules became most difficult for the principals of the member schools.
 The largest daily newspapers of Pittsburgh blasted the new order as an effort to kill interscholastic athletics, and leading citizens found fault with the plan when important members of their team were banned from participation in big games.